YomiCasual/Quidax-Books/README.md

 To be very candid, the UI design was very awesome and the prototype experience was very seamless.
 Kudos to UI guy.
 The way he break down the components and structured the prototype makes it easier for me to have a clear thought pattern and also improve on some of the UIs like the loading state, error state, cart checkout etc. The documentation was also succint about the task and requirements.
 Kudos

-All in all, I believe it is an interesting task and look forward to have a good review about my solution.
+All in all, I believe it is an interesting task and look forward to have a good review about my assessment.
 Thank you.

 ## Thank You